pramsey/pgsql-ogr-fdw/README.md

 Note: LIMIT TO should contain layer names and is case sensitive

 	CREATE SCHEMA fgdbcitysub;
-	-- import only layers called Cities and Countries IMPORT FOREIGN SCHEMA ogr_all
+	-- import only layer called Cities
+	IMPORT FOREIGN SCHEMA ogr_all
     		LIMIT TO("Cities")
 		FROM server fgdbtest INTO fgdbcitysub ;